dasch-swiss/dsp-tools/docs/developers/code-quality-tools/python-linting.md

 ### [Pylint](https://pypi.org/project/pylint/)

-Checks Python code against a very broad list of rules, some of which are purley formatting oriented, but some of which are very sophisticated code smell and error detectors.
+Checks Python code against a very broad list of rules, some of which are purely formatting oriented, but some of which are very sophisticated code smell and error detectors.
 Pylint is very slow, but perhaps the most thorough linter around.
 A big plus is that it makes an inference of actual types,